 This lesson teaches you about the parts of a flower.
 We all love flowers because they are so beautiful and fragrant.
 But have you ever thought why plants produce flowers and why they are important to plants?

 Flower is the main structure of a plant that involves in reproduction of the plant, which is essential in spread their species.
-Therefore, it is important to know about the parts of a flower as they all contribute in this process.
-Learn the lesson and try ‘Parts of a flower Quiz 1’ and ‘Parts of a flower Quiz 2’, at the end of the lesson.
+On the other hand, it is the part that gives fruit.
+Therefore, it is important to know about the parts that make a flower as they all contribute in these processes.
+Learn the lesson and try the ‘Quizzes‘ at the end of the lesson.

 The stigma contains a sticky substance.
 Its job is to catch the pollen grains.
 These pollen grains can stick to stigma.